nphach/kotoba-tag/README.md

 - scrape Japanese-to-Japanese definitions

 ### Rules
-Based off of the word game *shiritori*, in Kotoba Tag a player will need to quickly translate Japanese vocabulary and keep the game going with their own Japanese words.
-Race the clock, sharpen your vocab skills and aim for a high score!

 #### How to Play
 When the game begins, the player is given a random **Mystery Word** from the Word Bank, and a 30 second timer begins.
 The Mystery Word will be given in Japanese.
 The player needs to enter the **Definition**, a correct translation of the Mystery Word in English.
 Once the player answers with a valid Definition, they must continue the game *shiritori*-style by entering a **Tag Word**.
 The Tag Word should fit the following conditions: